marko-petkovic/porousequivariantnetworks/README.md

 # Porous Equivariant Networks

+Code for the paper: "Equivariant Crystal Networks for Porous Materials"

-To train a network using our dataset, the following command should be called:
+To train a network using our models and dataset, the following command should be called:

 ```
 python code/train/train.py -i 0 -r 1 -m pore -p 1